Common use of Males Clause in Contracts

 Appears in 1 contract

 Males.
-You must agree to the following during the study and for at least 90 28 days after the last dose of study drug: • Refrain from donating sperm PLUS either • Be abstinent from heterosexual intercourse with a female able to have children as your preferred and usual lifestyle (abstinent on a long-term and persistent basis) and agree to remain abstinent OR Must agree to use birth control/barrier as detailed below: • Agree Must agree to use a male condom and should also be advised of the benefit for a female partner to use a highly effective method of birth control as a condom may break or leak when having sexual intercourse with a female woman who is able to have children who is not currently pregnant In addition to male condom use, a female partners able to have children may consider an additional highly effective method of birth control may be considered in female partners able to have children of male participants such as the methods detailed below.
-Highly effective methods of birth control include: • Implantable progestogen-only hormone hormonal birth control • Intrauterine device (IUD) • Intrauterine hormone-releasing system (IUS) • Bilateral tubal occlusion (both tubes blocked) which includes bilateral tubal ligation (both tubes tied) • Partner has a vasectomy (absence of sperm confirmed) • Hormonal birth control*(See control (*See Note Below) • Sexual abstinence – defined as refraining from heterosexual intercourse and is the preferred and usual lifestyle of the participant PLUS *Note: One of the following barrier methods must be used in addition to the hormonal birth control methods: • Male or of female condom with or without spermicide • Cervical cap, diaphragm, or sponge with or without spermicide • A combination of male condom with either cervical cap, diaphragm, or sponge with spermicide (double-barrier methodsmethod) Pregnancy-Related Risks The effects of the study drug on the following are not known and may involve unforeseeable risks: • Fertility • Sperm • Pregnancy • Unborn child • Breastfeeding child Even if you use birth control during the study, there is a chance that your partner could become pregnant.
-If your partner is pregnant or becomes pregnant during the study, the study drug or procedure procedures may involve unforeseeable risks to the unborn child.
+You must agree to the following during the study and No birth control methods are required for at least 90 days after the last dose of study drug: • Refrain from donating sperm • Be abstinent from heterosexual intercourse as your preferred and usual lifestyle (abstinent on a long-term and persistent basis) and agree to remain abstinent Must agree male participants in this study.
+Your partner may choose to use birth control/barrier as detailed belowcontrol because of your participation in the study.
+If that is the case, the following methods may be used: • Agree to use a male condom and should also be advised of the benefit for a female partner to use a highly effective method of Implantable progestogen-only hormone birth control as a condom may break or leak when having sexual intercourse with a female able to have children who is not currently pregnant • In addition to male condom use, a highly effective method of birth control may be considered in (female partners able to have children of male participants • Implantable progestogen-only hormone birth control only) • Intrauterine device (IUD) • Intrauterine hormone-releasing system (IUSfemale partners able to have children of male participants only) • Bilateral tubal occlusion (both tubes blocked) which includes bilateral tubal ligation (both tubes tied) • Partner has a vasectomy (absence of sperm confirmed) • Hormonal birth control*(See Note Below) control* • Sexual abstinence - defined as refraining from heterosexual intercourse and is the preferred and usual lifestyle of the participant *Note: One of the following barrier methods must may also be used in addition to the hormonal birth control methodscontrol: • Male or female condom with or without spermicide • Cervical cap, diaphragm, or sponge with spermicide • A combination of male condom with either cervical cap, diaphragm, or sponge with spermicide (double-barrier methods) The effects of the study drug on human reproduction are unknown.
+At this time, it is not known whether the study drug can cause harm to a human fetus, however, animal studies have not shown a harmful effect on fetal development.
+It is also not known whether the study drug can affect male or female fertility in humans, or whether the study drug is secreted in human milk.
+No adverse effects were observed on fertility or early embryonic development in male and female rats.
+The study drug should not be administered to pregnant women or women who are breastfeeding.
+An appropriate method of contraception is required for female participants.
+The effects of the study drug on the following are not known and may involve unforeseeable risks: • Fertility • Sperm • Pregnancy • Unborn child • Breastfeeding child Carbamazepine can cause harm to an unborn child when given to a pregnant woman.
+Even if you use birth control during the study, there is a chance your partner you could become pregnant.
+If your partner is you are pregnant or becomes become pregnant during the study, the study drug or procedure procedures may involve unforeseeable risks to the unborn child.
 A pregnancy test is not always right, especially in the early stages of pregnancy.
-You cannot participate in this study if: • You are a man whose female partner is currently pregnant or planning to become pregnant If you want to stop your required birth control during the study, you should tell the study investigator immediately.
-You will may be taken out of the study if you stop using birth control.
+You cannot participate in this study if: • You are a man whose female partner is currently pregnant or planning to become pregnant breastfeeding If you want to stop your required birth control during the study, you should tell the study investigator

 Appears in 1 contract